scaleoutsystems/fedn/docs/helpers.rst

 framework how to handle models of a given type.
 In FEDn, this compatibility layer is the task of Helpers.

-A helper is defined by the interface in :py:mod:`fedn.utils.helpers.HelperBase`.
+A helper is defined by the interface in :py:mod:`fedn.utils.helpers.helperbase.HelperBase`.
 By implementing a helper plugin, a developer can extend the framework with support for new ML frameworks and numerical operations.